 Wide Range Of Preset Filters/Styles

-Priime, just like VSCO Cam, features a clean and very simple user interface that is easy to navigate.
+Priime, just like VSCO Cam filter app, features a clean and very simple user interface that is easy to navigate.

 After selecting the image that you want to work with from your camera roll, Priime allows you to select a “Style” as a starting point (in VSCO they’re referred to as “Filters” or “Presets”).

 Both apps allow you to adjust the intensity of your chosen style/filter using a slider, before moving on to other adjustments.